securesvet/securesvet/README.md

 # My name is <a href="http://www.mursvet.ru">Svet</a> 👋
 My name is Sviatoslav Murzin.
+I specialize in JavaScript and all other sorts of interesting stuff such as Game Development and Music (those are some things that should be written with capital letters).

+Had been working for a large international bank in IT sector as a Fullstack, to be extremely precise, JavaScript developer

-Currently I specialize in JavaScript.
-Free for hire.
+Free for hire now.

 ## 🌐 https://www.mursvet.ru